-Enjoy a variety of live music performances including fan favorites Six Foot Swell Surfband, The Castaways, Cutback Surf Band, the dba band, Tom Jackson, Weedline, and our headliner The Fabulous Thunderbirds!
+Enjoy a variety of live music performances, including fan favorites Big Harvest, Six Foot Swell Surfband, Pocket Change, Blues Brothers Soul Band, Tom Jackson, The Long Run, and our headliner Sister Hazel!

 The City of Fort Lauderdale established the Walk of Fame in 2010 at the inaugural Great American Beach Party to pay tribute to the legendary Connie Francis on the 50th Anniversary of “Where the Boys Are,” the 1960 film which made Fort Lauderdale an overnight sensation and a “must see” destination for visitors.

 Walk of Fame Honorees are recognized for outstanding work in their respective fields and for making long-term positive contributions to the City of Fort Lauderdale.
 As part of the awards program, each honoree receives a commemorative marble paver that is placed in the Walk of Fame to memorialize their outstanding accomplishments.
 The Fort Lauderdale Walk of Fame is located on the beach along the east side of A1A at Las Olas Boulevard.

 Walk of Fame Honorees are announced at the Great American Beach Party, which annually takes place on the Saturday of Memorial Day Weekend.